Chapter 09

 "The very first chords which Mademoiselle Reisz struck upon the piano sent a keen tremor down Mrs. Pontellier’s spinal column."

-Context: When Mademoiselle Reisz begins playing piano at the evening entertainment
+Context: Reisz begins playing at the Saturday entertainment

 In Today's Words: